-See statement in Section 4.4 Regulatory and industry compliance - STS-securitisation, §(y). - where it is stated that <<(y) For the purpose of compliance with the requirements stemming from article 22(4) of the Securitisation Regulation, the Seller confirms that the CRA3 Data Tape used in the absence of the Transparency Data Tape does not allow for reporting on the environmental performance of the Mortgage Receivables and as a result the Seller is, until the Transparency Template Effective Date, unable to report on such environmental performance.
-However, the Seller is currently using its best efforts to prepare itself so that it is technically able to source such information on the environmental performance of the Mortgage Receivables as soon as possible from the Transparency Template Effective Date in accordance with article 22(4) of the Securitisation Regulation.>>.
+See statement in Section 4.4 Regulatory and industry compliance - STS-securitisation, §(y). - where it is stated that <<(y) For the purpose of compliance with the requirements stemming from article 22(4) of the Securitisation Regulation, the Seller confirms that it shall as soon as it is technically able to source such information on the environmental performance of the Mortgage Receivables, publish on a quarterly basis information on the environmental performance of the Mortgage Receivables in accordance with the requirements stemming from article 22(4) of the Securitisation Regulation, which shall be provided substantially in the form of the Transparency Data Tape by no later than the relevant Notes Payment Date.>>.

 This environmental impact criterion only applies to mortgages and auto loan /lease securitisations.
 The EBA Guidelines though make it clear that an originator is only required to disclose information that is in its possession and captured in its internal data base or IT systems.
-Currently the Seller is technically unable to report such information, although a covenant to use best efforts to prepare itself for this purpose is present in the documentation.
+Currently the Seller is technically unable to report such information, although a covenant to comply with this requirement, as soon as technically able to source the relevant information, is present in the documentation.

-PCS notes the statement made in the prospectus by the Seller, that it is currently unable for technical reasons to make such information available and notices the existence of a covenant to use best efforts to get prepared to comply with this requirement, as soon as technically possible.
+PCS notes the statement made in the prospectus by the Seller, that it is currently unable for technical reasons to make such information available and notices the existence of a covenant to comply with this requirement, as soon as technically possible.